DataDog/apps-archive/docs/en/programming-model.md

 `icon` : An icon to display alongside the app, specified as a URL.

-`description` : A description of what the app does

 `main_url` : The URL of the app’s Main Iframe.
 This Iframe will be mounted on init of the UI, and will persist for the lifetime of the app.

 `dev_mode_url`: The URL of the app’s Main Iframe used when [development mode](https://a.cl.ly/NQuJdXep) is enabled, defaults to localhost.
 Useful to quickly switch between development and production versions of the app.